horchi/vdrOnOdroidN2Plus/README.md

 The idea and procedure come from here from the VDR portal https://www.vdr-portal.de/forum/index.php?thread/135070-howto-installation-eines-vdr-innerhalb-von-coreelec-amlogic-only/&postID=1349603#post1349603

-Die Skripts zum Aufbau des Environment und Starten und Stoppen der Dienste sind neu.
-Die Kommunikation des chroot Environment mit der Basis Installation des CoreELEC und dem systemd basieren auf einer named Pipe.
-Der VDR wird mittels /etc/vdr/conf.d und  /etc/vdr/conf.avail eingerichtet, auf ein runvdr Skript wird verzichtet
+The scripts for building the environment and starting and stopping the services are new.
+The communication of the chroot Environment with the basis installation of the CoreELEC and the systemd are based on a named Pipe.
+The VDR is set up by means of /etc/vdr/conf.d and /etc/vdr/conf.avail, a runvdr script is omitted.

 # 1 Prepare SD card